Biologist CV Guide + Tips + Example

 Pair your CV with a matching cover letter

-• Use measurable achievements to describe your skills and experience as a biologist.
+• Highlight measurable achievements to showcase your skills and experience as a biologist effectively.

-• Format your biologist CV so that it is easy to read by ATS software and human eyes.
+• Ensure your CV is formatted for easy readability, both for ATS software and human reviewers.

 1. Learn about the employer before your interview.